-Any equipment placed on the UK market without CE marking before 7 September 2020 on approval of a Notified Body (in line with earlier guidance), does not need to be recalled but conformity assessment should be completed ideally within a few days and not later than 21 September or MSA approval will be required.
+Any equipment placed on the UK market without CE marking before 7 September 2020 on clearance of a Notified Body (in line with earlier guidance), does not need to be recalled but conformity assessment must be completed as soon as possible to allow subsequent batches to be placed in the market.
+These must meet the Personal Protective Equipment Regulation including the CE marking and required markings and labelling.
+If full conformity assessment has not been completed or is still in process with a Notified Body, the Market Surveillance Authority's approval is now required for any subsequent batches placed on the market.